viet-aus-it/vait-discord-bot/README.md

 You will need to manually create a new discord application and a new bot.
 Please check out [Create a Bot Application](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) and [Adding a bot to your servers](https://discordjs.guide/preparations/adding-your-bot-to-servers.html) for more details.

+While creating the bot, please note down the bot `TOKEN`

+On the application page, go to the General Information and note down the `PUBLIC KEY`

+Click Oauth2 from the left panel, and note down your `CLIENT ID`

+Once you have invited the bot to your server, open Discord, go to Settings > Advanced and enable developer mode.
+Then, right-click on the server title and select "Copy ID" to get the `GUILD ID`.

+Please make sure you have these information before proceeding to the next step.

 ### Creating the config files

 #### Using the onboarding script